Moses Embree Milner, also known as California Joe, was a mountain man, miner, and army scout.

 Milner was born in Stanford, Kentucky, on May 8, 1829.
-He left home when he was just 14-years-old and headed west to become a mountain man.
-He soon made his way to St. Louis, Missouri where he joined a party of fur trappers headed for Fort Laramie, Wyoming.
+He left home when he was just 14 years old and headed west to become a mountain man.
+He soon went to St. Louis, Missouri, where he joined a party of fur trappers headed for Fort Laramie, Wyoming.
 The youngest of the group, he would learn quickly.
-Just a year later, he would be with a group of American Fur Company trappers out of Fort Laramie when they tangled with Blackfoot warriors camped by the Powder River.
-In the battle, he was said to have killed three of the warriors.
+A year later, he would be with a group of American Fur Company trappers out of Fort Laramie when they tangled with Blackfoot warriors camped by the Powder River.
+He was said to have killed three of the warriors in the battle.

 After the war, he was reportedly captured by Ute Indians in 1849 but soon escaped.
-Milner returned home on his 21st birthday, where he married 13-year-old Nancy Watts with whom he would have four children.
+Milner returned home on his 21st birthday, where he married 13-year-old Nancy Watts, with whom he would have four children.
 The couple honeymooned by crossing nearly 2,000 miles of prairie and mountains in a wagon trip to prospect for gold in California.
 Though he wouldn’t spend much time there, it was here that he earned the nickname of “California Joe.”
-He was moderately successful, and in 1853, established a 645-acre cattle ranch in near Corvallis, Oregon.
+He was moderately successful and, in 1853, established a 645-acre cattle ranch near Corvallis, Oregon.

 Later, in February 1870, while guiding his old friend General Sheridan from Fort Arbuckle to Camp Wichita, he got so drunk that he had to be bundled into a wagon to complete the journey.
 Though Sheridan was furious, Joe retained his position.

-Afterward, he staked out a home site near Rapid City, South Dakota, where he continued to act as a scout to both military expeditions and to civilian outfits.
-In May, 1876 he, along with Captain Jack Crawford and five other troops ambushed a party of Lakota Sioux, reportedly killing 15 out of a party of 23 warriors.
+Afterward, he staked out a home site near Rapid City, South Dakota, where he continued to act as a scout to both military expeditions and civilian outfits.
+In May 1876, he, along with Captain Jack Crawford and five other troops, ambushed a party of Lakota Sioux, reportedly killing 15 out of a party of 23 warriors.

-In the summer of 1876 he was in Deadwood, South Dakota at the same time that Bill Hickok was in residence.
-On the day Jack McCall murdered Wild Bill, Joe was out hunting Indians.
-Upon his return, he learned of Hickok’s death and, with rifle in hand, personally went looking for the murderer.
+In the summer of 1876, he was in Deadwood, South Dakota, while Bill Hickok was in residence.
+When Jack McCall murdered Wild Bill, Joe was out hunting Indians.
+Upon his return, he learned of Hickok’s death and, with a rifle in hand, personally went looking for the murderer.
 However, McCall had fled the vicinity.
-Only days before, Wild Bill had been heard to say that he had “two trusty friends: one is my six-shooter and the other is California Joe.”
+Only days before, Wild Bill had been heard saying he had “two trusty friends: one is my six-shooter, and the other is California Joe.”

 Milner was buried with full military honors in the post cemetery at Fort Robinson.
 Later the remains at the Fort Robinson cemetery were removed to Fort McPherson National Cemetery in Maxwell, Nebraska.
 Though there is a marker at Fort McPherson, his actual remains were never found.

-Other frontier characters that befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson, and Buffalo Bill Cody, who would say of him “They needed not only a fearless, but a tried, wary, cunning, reliable guide and California Joe was all of these.”
+Other frontier characters that he befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson, and Buffalo Bill Cody, who would say of him, “They needed not only a fearless but a tried, wary, cunning, reliable guide and California Joe was all of these.”